holtzy/epuRate/README.md

 <br><br><br>
 Acknowledgment
 --------
-Thanks to [Florian Rohart](http://florian.rohart.free.fr/Professional_page/Home.html) for his help on the PCTG template.
+Thanks to [Florian Rohart](http://florian.rohart.free.fr/Professional_page/Home.html) for his help on the PCTG template and [Baptiste Couvy-Duchesne](https://github.com/baptisteCD) for extending the template to ARAMIS, KCL and ISGW.
 Thanks to [Rstudio](https://www.rstudio.com) and its team for developing so many awesome tools.